Fashion and The Fight for Human Rights with Sree Kancherla

 The main goal she saw countries pursuing was to get as many people as possible.
 The assumption was that tourists bring in money and benefits.
 However, the influx of travelers had an impact on housing markets.
 One of the causes of such problems is Airbnb.
 The platform is meant to be used by homeowners looking to “host” guests for a fee, and by travelers as a way to find more affordable or unique lodging options.

 You may wonder why this would be a problem for locals.
 Becker highlighted that Airbnb often do not follow regulations: “They have no guardrails.
 They do whatever they want.”
 She spoke about how apartment buildings were also being rented out.
-While there are This is particularly bad in places such as New York where the housing market is expensive and limited in availability.
+This is particularly bad in places such as New York where the housing market is expensive and limited in availability.
 With more homeowners opting for short-term rentals, rents on long-term accommodations go up, placing a burden on residents looking for long-term housing.

 I asked Becker if she had any suggestions on how to travel more sustainably and avoid such issues.
 She immediately said, “Oh, I’m not, that’s not my shtick.”
 Becker explained that she is more interested in the local perspective and helping her audience gain awareness of how the tourism industry affects their country of residence.